The State of Israel is located on the eastern shore of the Mediterranean Sea, bordering Egypt to the south (266 km), the occupied Gaza Strip

 In October 1973, another war broke out between Israel and its Arab neighbors, resulting in the Camp David peace treaty (1979) in which Israel agreed to return Sinai to Egypt.

-In 1982, Israeli army invaded Lebanon with the objective to expel of expelling the Palestine Liberation Organization
+In 1982, Israeli army invaded Lebanon with the objective of expelling the Palestine Liberation Organization

 (PLO) from the country.
 During this military invasion, Christian militias backed by Israel carried out a massacre of Palestinian civilians in Sabra and Shatila